pkcarlislellc/git-papershaper/README.md

 Operation:

 You do not need an external event launcher like cron or evolution calendar to update wallpaper from the local image gallery or random webcam.
-As a rule you launch with the command python3 ~/com.pkcarlisle/papershaper/papershaper.py or similar as a start up script or command when your computer starts.
+As a rule you launch with the command
+/usr/bin/papershaper.py or similar as a start up script or command when your computer starts.
 Adding a startup command varies from one Linux spin to another.
-Paper Shaper has been tested in, and runs beautifully in: KDE 4 (Kubuntu 12.04 LTS), Gnome 2 (CentOS 6 / RHEL 6), MATE (Fedora 20, Ubuntu MATE 18.04).
+Paper Shaper has been tested in, and runs beautifully in: KDE 4 (Kubuntu 12.04 LTS), Gnome 2 (CentOS 6 / RHEL 6), MATE (Fedora 20, Ubuntu MATE 18.04, Debian Buster).
 Use your GUI's process to add a startup command.

 Advanced usage is as follows:
-python3 papershaper.py [g | w | m ] [minutes]
+/usr/bin/papershaper.py [g | w | m ] [minutes]

 g – select a random wallpaper image from user's local/offline gallery of JPG images stored in ~/com.pkcarlisle/papershaper/gallery/
  (use this option if you are not always online or if you don't want webcam wallpaper)